orkes-io/docs/docs/reference-docs/api/workflow/update.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Update workflow task
+# Update Workflow Task

 Update the execution status and output of the task.

-## Properties
-Reason must be provided that is captured as the termination reason for the workflow

 ## API
 POST /tasks/{workflowId}/{taskRefName}/{status}